Vietnam.vn - Nền tảng quảng bá Việt Nam

 33.jpg

-Time flows with the four seasons of spring, summer, autumn, and winter.
+Time flows with the flow of the four seasons of spring, summer, autumn, and winter.
 The Green Mong people in Nam Xe wholeheartedly love Uncle Ho, believe in the leadership of the Party, and promote their strengths to successfully carry out their tasks.
 The Green Mong love song on Tu Thuong mountain today is harmonized by the ups and downs of dynamism, of the spirit of daring to think, daring to do, daring to overcome barriers within themselves and their community to build a prosperous life...

 34.jpg